 Wildbirds for consumption

 Wild birds are part of popular dishes in many countries today.
-Although several species have attained the status of a delicacy, they are often only a welcome addition to the menu.
+Unfortunately, several species have attained the status of a 'delicacy' and are therefore considered a welcome addition to the menu.

 Wild songbirds cannot be legally marketed in the EU.
-Restaurants no longer have robins, thrushes or warblers on their menus, butchers no longer "officially" display buntings and finches.
+Restaurants no longer have robins, thrushes or warblers on their menus and butchers no longer "officially" display buntings and finches.
 If you want to buy songbirds, you must have good contacts.
-Outside the EU, e.g. in Lebanon, plucked warblers and other songbirds can still be found in the freezer section of many supermarkets.
+Outside the EU, for example in Lebanon, plucked warblers and other songbirds can still be found in the freezer section of many supermarkets.

-During our bird protection camps and through online research, we frequently find restaurants or traders that illegally sell songbirds.
-Every year, poachers, restaurant owners and butchers, are found to still trade shot or captured wild songbirds.
+During our bird protection camps and through online research, we frequently identify restaurants or traders that illegally sell songbirds.
+Many poachers, restaurant owners and butchers, are found to still trade shot or captured wild songbirds each year.